bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/github-cheat-sheet.md

 #### merge

-“Merge” in changes from external commits into the current branch.
+"Merge” in changes from external commits into the current branch.

     # Merge the specified branch into the current.
     $ git merge branchName